top of page

 You were born again to reproduce spiritually.
 It’s your God-ordained purpose.
 No other life achievement is as fulfilling.

 These basic steps will equip you to fulfill God's purpose for your life.
 Your steps to maturity are only beginning with these lessons, but a good start is critical, like running a sprint race.
-The next step is to work through His Power for Your Weakness, which is one of five books available through discipleship books free download.
+The next step is to work through His Power for Your Weakness, which is one of six books available through discipleship books free download.

 You’ll be reading a topic weekly at your meetings, for example, Assurance of Salvation, discussing it, and applying its truth to your life.
 Between sessions, you’ll read a chapter in the New Testament daily, beginning with Matthew.
 You’ll record what you’re learning and applying in the Devotional Journal, which begins on page 129.